stianjsu/messeption/messeption/readme.md

 These are our inspirational sources: Reddit, Jodel, Twitter.

 The purpose of the app is to allow users to communicate with other people via text.
 The most basic functionality is to post text-posts like you would on a forum.
-Later in the development process we would like to implement the ability to comment on the post and start 'threads'.
-These 'threads' will be a chain of replies to the original post or to other replies.
-Additionally we would like to give users the ability to like/dislike posts.
+The posts can be commented and liked/disliked.
+Comments can also recieve likes and dislikes.

-## images
+## Images

-These images are early prototypes and drawings of how we want the app to look.
+These images are early prototypes of how we want the app to look.

 #### Front Page

 Here you will be able to see a lot of posts.
+You can navigate to the Create Post Page by pressing the "Create Post" button on the right

 We want to create a possibility to filter the post.
 For instance: